-Billy Joe Saunders is a two-division world champion who is the current WBO super middleweight titleholder.
+Billy Joe Saunders is a two-division world champion and most recently held the WBO super middleweight titleholder from 2019 to 2021.

 Having been promoted for most of his career by Frank Warren, Saunders signed a deal with Matchroom Boxing in 2019 and is fronted by Eddie Hearn.